nccgroup/ScoutSuite/README.md

 user account, associated with this Access Key needs to have read access on all resources within:

+* Cloudtrail
+* Elastic Compute Cloud (EC2)
 * Identity and Access Management (IAM)
-* Elastic Compute Cloud (EC2)
+* Relational Database Service (RDS)
 * Simple Storage Service (S3)

 ## Usage

+To run Scout2 from  a computer already configured to use the AWS CLI or Boto, or from an EC2 instance within an appropriate role, run the following command:

+    $ python Scout2.py

 To run Scout2 using an access key downloaded from AWS, run the following command:

     $ python Scout2.py --credentials <CREDENTIALS.CSV>

-To run Scout2 from an EC2 instance within an appropriate IAM Role, run the following command:

-    $ python Scout2.py --role-credentials

-To run Scout2 when MFA-Protected API Access is configured, run the following command:
+To run Scout2 when MFA-Protected API Access is configured, add the following parameters to your command:

-    $ python Scout2.py --credentials <CREDENTIALS.CSV> --mfa_serial <ARN_MFA_SERIAL_NUMBER> --mfa_code <MFA CODE>
+    --mfa_serial <ARN_MFA_SERIAL_NUMBER> --mfa_code <MFA CODE>

-Scout2 will generate a number of JavaScript files that contain AWS configuration data stored as JSON payloads.
-Scout2 will also generate additional JavaScript files that contain potential security flaws and best practices violations.
-To review the configuration, simply open the report.html file in your browser.
+To view the report, simply open report.html in your browser.

 ## Format of the CSV file that contains credentials